zhenry9/ullr/README.md

 If dweet2ser is run without command line options, it will attempt to load devices from the default config file.
 This will be '~/.config/dweet2ser/config.ini', or '/etc/dweet2ser/config.ini' if run as superuser.
 If you are running dweet2ser for the first time or with an empty config file, no devices will be loaded.
+You can add devices interactively using the 'add' command.

 ### Empty
 `dweet2ser --empty`